BrandB123/file-uploader/README.md

  - Authentication using Passport JS
  - Password hashing with bcryptJS

- - This app is running live here: respectful-inspiration-production.up.railway.app
+ - This app is running live here: https://respectful-inspiration-production.up.railway.app/